 - are required to perform prefabricated work in an open yard and are then required to erect or fix the pre-fabricated materials on-site.

-Employees will no longer receive the travel allowance if they are offered free transport to the site or provided with a vehicle.
+Employees will no longer receive the travel allowance if they are provided with or offered free transport from their home to work and return by the employer or provided with a fully maintained vehicle.
 Employees will also no longer get the allowance on days they do not work, like on an RDO or leave day.

 A snapshot of some of the other changes include: